drobilla/exess/README.md

 Exess
 =====

-Exess is a simple library for reading and writing [XSD][] datatypes.
+Exess is a simple C library for reading and writing [XSD][] datatypes.

-Exess is useful for applications that need to read and write common datatypes as strings in a standard and locale-independent format.
-It supports reading values from any valid string, and writing values in canonical form.
-The implementation is not complete, but includes support for all of the common generally useful datatypes (the XML-specific and partial Gregorian calendar datatypes are omitted).
+Exess provides portable, locale-independent, and standards-backed functions for converting common numeric and temporal datatypes to and from strings.

-Conversion to a string and back is lossless for all supported values.
-For example, writing a `float` number to a string then reading it back will yield the exact same `float` as the original value.
+Conversions are lossless wherever possible so, for example, a `float` written to a string will read back to exactly the original `float` value on any system.

-The API consists mainly of simple read and write functions for each datatype.
-There are also utility functions for rewriting strings in canonical form, reading/writing opaque binary values, and coercing values between datatypes.

-For flexibility, allocation is handled by the caller, making it possible to work on the stack, or to directly read/write fields in a structure.
-Syntax errors are reported with a character offset and error code, allowing the caller to produce precise and friendly error messages.
+The API is lightweight and avoids allocation entirely, making it simple to use and suitable for constrained contexts like plugins or embedded systems.

 Supported Datatypes
 -------------------

+All of the common generally useful datatypes from the [XSD][] specification are supported, omitting some XML-specific and partial Gregorian calendar datatypes.
-Exess supports reading and writing:
+Support for reading and writing is provided for:

   * `boolean`, like "false", "true", "0", or "1".